nextgenusfs/funannotate/docs/prepare.rst

     $funannotate sort

 	Usage:       funannotate sort <arguments>
-    version:     1.4.0
+	version:     1.7.0

 	Description: This script sorts the input contigs by size (longest->shortest) and then relabels the contigs with a simple name (e.g. scaffold_1).
 Augustus can have problems with some complicated contig names.

+	Arguments:
-    Arguments:   -i, --input    Multi-fasta genome file.
-(Required) -o, --output   Sorted by size and relabeled output file.
+	  -i, --input    Multi-fasta genome file.
+(Required)
+	  -o, --out      Sorted by size and relabeled output file.
 (Required) -b, --base     Base name to relabel contigs.
 Default: scaffold --minlen       Shorter contigs are discarded.
 Default: 0

 .. _repeatmasking

 RepeatMasking your Assembly
 ================================
 This is an essential step in the annotation process.
 As of v1.4.0 repeatmasking has been decoupled from :code:`funannotate predict` in order to make it more flexible and accomodate those users that don't have access to the RepBase library (a requirement of RepeatMasker).
-The :code:`funannotate mask` command is a wrapper for RepeatModeler and RepeatMasker, however you can use any external program to softmask your assembly.
+The :code:`funannotate mask` command default is to run simple masking using tantan.
+The script is a wrapper for RepeatModeler and RepeatMasker, however you can use any external program to softmask your assembly.
 Softmasking is where repeats are represented by lowercase letters and all non-repetitive regions are uppercase letters.
 One alternative to RepeatMasker is RED (REpeat Detector) you can find a wrapper for this program `Redmask <https://github.com/nextgenusfs/redmask>`_.

 .. code-block:: none

     $funannotate mask

 	Usage:       funannotate mask <arguments>
-    version:     1.4.0
+	version:     1.7.0

-    Description: This script is a wrapper for RepeatMasker and RepeatModeler.
+	Description: This script is a wrapper for repeat masking.
+Default is to run very simple repeat masking with tantan.
+The script can also run RepeatMasker and/or RepeatModeler.
 It will generate a softmasked genome.
-Dependencies are RepeatMasker and RepeatModeler.
+Tantan is probably not sufficient for soft-masking an assembly, but with RepBase no longer being available RepeatMasker/Modeler may not be functional for many users.

+	Arguments:
+	  -i, --input                    Multi-FASTA genome file.
+(Required)
+	  -o, --out                      Output softmasked FASTA file.
+(Required)

+	Optional:
-    Arguments:   -i, --input                    Multi-FASTA genome file.
-(Required) -o, --out                      Output softmasked FASTA file.
-(Required) -s, --repeatmasker_species     Species to use for RepeatMasker -l, --repeatmodeler_lib        Custom repeat database (FASTA format) --cpus                         Number of cpus to use.
+	  -m, --method                   Method to use.
+Default: tantan [repeatmasker, repeatmodeler] -s, --repeatmasker_species     Species to use for RepeatMasker -l, --repeatmodeler_lib        Custom repeat database (FASTA format) --cpus                         Number of cpus to use.
 Default: 2 --debug                        Keep intermediate files